Quickstart#

 gm = GraphManager()

-# Ball position feeds into spring, spring force feeds back
+# Ball position feeds the spring; spring force feeds back into the ball.

 gm.compile()